bacontime/blog-mirror/art/jianpu-games.md

-[Based on this arrangement on MuseScore](https://musescore.com/stratfordmusic/scores/5500093) posted by Madeline Stratford, and modified by me to make it biphonic.
+[Based on this arrangement on MuseScore](https://musescore.com/stratfordmusic/scores/5500093), modified by to make it biphonic.